 From Policy to Delivery: Implementing the Largest Modern Change to Medicare

-In the first of the afternoon breakout Thursday sessions, Ad Hoc Designer Caitlin Weber and Product Manager Mickin Sahni, along with Natalie Kates and David Koh of US Digital Service, Yadira Sanchez of Centers for Medicare and Medicaid Services and Mari Miyachi and Ivana Ng of Nava Public Benefit Corporation will discuss how policy making is intertwined with tech implementation in the federal government.
+In the first of the afternoon breakout Thursday sessions, Ad Hoc Designer Caitlin Weber and Product Manager Mickin Sahni, along with Natalie Kates and David Koh of US Digital Service, Yadira Sanchez of Centers for Medicare & Medicaid Services and Mari Miyachi and Ivana Ng of Nava Public Benefit Corporation will discuss how policy making is intertwined with tech implementation in the federal government.
 Here’s the full description:

 What does it mean to govern well in a digital age?
 The movement of the past few years to bring digital practices into government has moved past just tech and into delivery-driven policy.
 For the Medicare Quality Payment Program, delivery-driven policy drove a complete evolution of product development at the Centers for Medicare and Medicaid Services from contract award to production release.
 This track shares real-world examples of delivery-driven policy in action today and seeks to inspire the next stories of true 21st century government.